 Then most likely, the steering column lock has gone faulty.
 It could be that your vehicle is completely immobilised, having even the steering wheel in the locked position, or about to go that stage if you keep on using it without rectifying the issue.

 WHAT IS THE STEERING COLUMN LOCK?

 All vehicles are fitted with a steering lock which is an anti-theft device.
 The lock to the steering is usually below the steering wheel.
-The lock is combined with the ignition switch and engaged and disengaged either mechanically by ignition key or electronically from the vehicles electronic control unit.
-These locks were first introduced on many General Motor products in 1969 drastically reducing thefts, and gradually by all manufactures.
-Traditional mechanical column locks have been replaced with electric steering column lock (ESCL) to increase the driver’s comfort and provide a safer lock of the steering column.
+The lock is combined with the ignition switch and engaged and disengaged either mechanically by the ignition key or electronically from the vehicle’s electronic control unit.
+These locks were first introduced on many General Motor products in 1969, drastically reducing thefts gradually by all manufacturers.
+Traditional mechanical column locks have been replaced with electric steering column locks (ESCL) to increase the driver’s comfort and provide a safer lock of the steering column.

 HOW DOES AN ESCL WORK?

-When entering the vehicle and key receiver signal or key reader signal have received correct identification the ESCL automatically disengage and enable free turn of the steering wheel.
-When leaving the vehicle with the identification key and the engine switched off ESCL locks automatically steering column.
+When entering the vehicle and the key receiver signal or key reader signal has received the correct identification, the ESCL automatically disengages and enables the steering wheel’s free turn.
+When leaving the vehicle with the identification key and the engine switched off, ESCL automatically locks the steering column.

 WHAT DO I DO NOW?

-We can help you to get back on the road with minimum of inconvenience if you’re find yourself in situation described above.
-OGS Mechanics mobile teams can be with you and replace and program steering column lock at your location.
-Also if your vehicle is drivable you can book your vehicle with us to repair steering column fault on our workshop.
+We can help you to get back on the road with the minimum inconvenience if you find yourself in the situation described above.
+OGS Mechanics mobile teams can be with you and replace and program the steering column lock at your location.
+Also, if your vehicle is drivable, you can book your vehicle with us to repair the steering column fault in our workshop.